ni/arbitrary-session-management/README.md

 >
 > **Manual Configuration Overhead:** The IO Discovery Service depends on a JSON configuration file, typically managed through **NI MAX**, to describe available hardware and instruments.
 Integrating the logger service would require manual updates to this file, increasing setup complexity.
 >
-> **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service bypasses the IO Discovery Service.
+> **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service does not query the IO Discovery Service.
 This restricts session reservation for services like the JSON Logger.
 >
 > As a result, pin-centric workflow is the recommended and supported approach for session-managed resources.